Puerto Hurraco massacre: Aftermath

 Emilia Izquierdo, who had continued to live in Puerto Hurraco and ceased contact with her siblings, left the village with her husband and daughters when the massacre happened and never returned.
 Like other Puerto Hurraco residents, her daughter blamed her aunts for instigating the massacre and called for the punishment of her relatives.

 At first, Luciana and Ángela shared a room in the hospital, and Emilio and Antonio a cell in prison.
 But both pairs were separated because they would not stop talking about the Cabanillas and the murders.

 Luciana Izquierdo died on 13 January 2005, in the mental hospital of Merida at the age of 77.
 In November of the same year, Ángela died in the same hospital at the age of 62.
 Their brothers were not allowed to leave prison to attend either funeral.
 Emilio Izquierdo died of cardiac related causes on 13 December 2006, while interned in Badajoz prison.
-This time Antonio attended Emilio's funeral, where he said: “Brother, you go to Heaven at 74 but you go with the satisfaction that your mother's death has been avenged.”
+This time Antonio attended Emilio's funeral, where he said: "Brother, you go to Heaven at 74 but you go with the satisfaction that your mother's death has been avenged."

 The last surviving of the four, Antonio Izquierdo, hanged himself with his bed sheets on 25 April 2010, aged 74, in the nurse unit of Badajoz prison, where he was interned because of health issues.
-He had been scheduled for release on the same day, before his release was prevented due to the application of the 2006 Parot doctrine, which delayed his excarceration for another five years and affected him animically.
+He had been scheduled for release on the same day, before his release was prevented due to the application of the 2006 Parot doctrine, which delayed his release for another five years.
 He was also denied semi-liberty regime on account of his behavior in prison.

 In 2015, neighbors of Puerto Hurraco requested that the former home of the Izquierdo family in Carrera street, which was never repaired or reoccupied after the fire, was declared a ruin and demolished.